isaac-sim/OmniIsaacGymEnvs/docs/reproducibility.md

-At this time, we do not believe that other domain randomizations offered by this framework cause issues with deterministic execution when running GPU simulation, but directly manipulating other simulation parameters outside of the Isaac Gym tensor APIs may induce similar issues.
+At this time, we do not believe that other domain randomizations offered by this framework cause issues with deterministic execution when running GPU simulation, but directly manipulating other simulation parameters outside of the omni.isaac.core View APIs may induce similar issues.

 Also due to floating point precision, states across different environments in the simulation